alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 > [!faq] Player Questionnaire
 > [[Player Questionnaire#Dream]]

 When PCs are down and sleeping, Lunara sends them a common dream.
-It is obscure, but Lunara is able to communicate that a beast is terrorising the village.
+It is obscure, but Lunara is able to communicate that a beast is terrorising the village and/or Lunara is in chains.

+Upon waking up, [[Kim]] is gone and nowhere to be seen nor remembered.
 ## Time
 Act 1: 4.5h.